informalsystems/hermes/relayer-framework-guide/docs/context-generic-programming/10-component-composition.md

 This new `DaytimeGreeter` component would need to know how to get the current time of the system, as well as how to tell whether a given time value is at daytime.
-Following the context pattern we learned, we will also define a `TimeContext` trait for getting the time.
+Following the context pattern we learned, we will also define a `HasTime` trait for getting the time.

 The full implementation is as follows: